ScottGibb/Smart-RF-Plug-Transmitter/README.md

 - 433MHz Transmitter.
 - The system is built such that when the SocketTransmitter container is up and running, it never needs to be taken down.

-# Node Red Flows
+# Node-RED Flows
-The general flow used for NodeRed is shown below:
+The general flow used for Node-RED is shown below:

 ![Node Red Flow](docs/Node Red Flow.png)